ThreeDotsLabs/watermill/docs/content/docs/cqrs.md

 Both `GenerateHandlerGroupSubscribeTopic` and `GroupSubscriberConstructor` receives information about group name in function arguments.

+You can see a fully working example with event groups in our [examples](https://github.com/ThreeDotsLabs/watermill/tree/master/_examples/basic/6-cqrs-ordered-events/).

 ### Generic handlers

 Since Watermill v1.3 it's possible to use generic handlers for commands and events.
 It's useful when you have a lot of commands/events and you don't want to create a handler for each of them.